 |Degrees:||PhD, MSW (Toronto), BA/BSW (McMaster)|

-I am social worker with over twenty years of practice experience, and a research profile demonstrating commitment to children’s and youth mental health, the social work profession, and transformative social work pedagogy including simulation-based learning.
+I am a social worker with over twenty years of practice experience, and a research profile demonstrating a commitment to children’s and youth mental health, the social work profession, and transformative social work pedagogy including simulation-based learning.
 My program of research centers on the improvement of mental health services for children and youth from vulnerable and marginalized populations through the development, delivery, and evaluation of effective clinical programs, with the role of supervision a key component.
 This includes teaching and supporting the development and ongoing maintenance of holistic competence for practitioners and students.

 Ph.D.
 University of Toronto, Factor-Inwentash Faculty of Social Work